i11g/Advanced-Programming/README.md

 # Advanced Programming
-This repoaitory contains my solutions of the tasks and problems included in Advancecd Programming course.
+This repo contains my solutions of the tasks and problems included in Advancecd Programming course.

 ## Table of Contents
 * [General Info](#general-information)